syncthing/docs/users/syncthing.rst

     Override GUI listen address.
 Set this to an address (``0.0.0.0:8384``) or file path (``/var/run/st.sock``, for UNIX sockets).

+.. cmdoption:: --gui-apikey=<string>

+    Override the API key needed to access the GUI / REST API.

 .. cmdoption:: --home=<dir>